12 Day Simpson Desert Tours, East – West Crossing

-Our trip begins as we gather in the south west Queensland town of Cunnamulla, which is situated on the banks of the Warrego River.
-Our camping accommodation is booked at the Cunnamulla Caravan Park and its there that we all meet together for the first time.
+Our adventure begins as we gather in the south west Queensland town of Cunnamulla, which is situated on the banks of the Warrego River.
+Our camping accommodation is booked at the Cunnamulla Tourist Park and its there that we will all meet for the first time.
 Our Welcome Dinner, which is provided for us in the evening, is an outdoor cook up over an open fire.
-It provides a great opportunity for everyone to talk about the exciting adventure ahead.
+It provides a great opportunity for everyone to talk about the exciting adventures ahead.

 Our briefing session in the morning sets the scene for the day’s travel.
-We head west to Eulo, where we visit the Palm Grove Date Farm and Mud Baths.
-Then it’s on to Thargomindah, the first town in Australia to have its own hydro electric power in the late 1800s.
-Our destination today is the Wilson River Waterhole, where we make our camp for the night, not far from the historic Noccundra Hotel.
-This is a popular place for a spot of fishing, so remember to bring your line.
-A meal can be purchased here if required.
+Then it’s on to Eulo and Thargomindah, the first town in Australia to have its own hydro electric power in the late 1800s.
+Our destination today is the Wilson River Waterhole, where we will make our camp for the night.
+It’s not far from the historic sandstone Noccundra Hotel, where we stop in for a drink.
+A meal can be purchased at the pub if required.

 Today we arrive in the remote western Queensland town of Birdsville and set up our camp at the Birdsville Caravan Park.
-This town of about 150 residents is renowned for the horse racing weekend that is held each year and attracts thousands of visitors from all around Australia.
+This town of about 150 residents is renowned for the horse racing carnival and the Big Red Bash concert which are held each year, both attracting thousands of visitors from all around Australia.
 Our afternoon is a relaxing one, allowing time for some shopping or washing clothes.
 We round off the day with our evening meal provided for us at Australia’s most famous pub, the Birdsville Hotel.

-This is a free day in Birdsville where you can treat yourself to a hearty breakfast at the Birdsville Bakery or be tempted to try one of their tasty meat pies.
+This is a free day in Birdsville where you can treat yourself to a hearty breakfast at the Birdsville Hotel.
+A visit to the Wirrarri Information Centre is also a must do.
 There are scenic flights available for interested travellers who want to book them in advance.
-Also the Birdsville Cemetery is definitely worth a visit, where you can explore the many old gravesites of our early pioneers.
+Also, the Birdsville Cemetery is worth a visit, where you can explore the many old gravesites of our early pioneers.
 It‘s a testament to the hardships they had to endure in this remote desert country.
-We refuel our vehicles here as it’s the last fuel stop for the next 600 kilometers.
+We refuel our vehicles here as it’s the last fuel stop until Mt Dare.

-Our journey today is along a track called the French Line, which got its name in 1963 after a construction party from the Compagnie Generale de Geophysique built it to allow easier access for their drilling machinery searching for oil in the desert.
-There are several suitable sites along the way to stop and camp and we spend another pleasant evening around a crackling camp fire.
+Our journey today is along a track called the French Line, which got its name in 1963 after a construction party from the Compagnie Generale de Geophysique created it to allow easier access when searching for oil in the desert.
+There are many suitable sites along the way to stop and camp and we spend another pleasant evening around a crackling camp fire.
 It’s out here that we get to soak up the fascinating natural beauty of the Simpson Desert.

-After our morning soak we drag ourselves away from Mother Nature’s spa pool and continue on our journey.
-We visit the site of Federal and soak up the history of this remote place.
+After our morning soak we drag ourselves away from Mother Nature’s spa pool and continue our journey.
+We visit the site of Federal and discover the history of this remote settlement.
 We stop at the fascinating but tragic old ruins at Bloods Creek with the giant windmill nearby.
 We soon arrive at South Australia’s most remote hotel, Mount Dare.
-Here we can have a refreshing drink, and buy more fuel if required before crossing into the Northern Territory.
+Here we can have a refreshing drink and buy more fuel if required before crossing into the Northern Territory.
 Our camp tonight will be under the stars at Old Andado Station.
-It is probably the only remaining homestead of its kind left in Australia, and was the home for over 50 years of that well known outback pioneer, Molly Clark.
+It is probably the only remaining homestead of its kind left in Australia and was the home for over 50 years of that well known outback pioneer, Molly Clark.

-Today we head back west and we arrive at the town of Finke, where the Finke Desert Race is held every year in June.
-We take a short detour to Lambert Centre, which is the geographic centre of Australia.
-We head for Maryvale Homestead on the way to the amazing Chambers Pillar.
+Today we head back west, and we arrive at the town of Finke, where the Finke Desert Race is held each year in June.
+We take a short detour to Lambert Centre, which is the geographic centre of Australia, and then head for Maryvale Homestead on the way to the amazing Chambers Pillar.
 In April 1860, the explorer John MacDouall Stuart was the first white person to see this spectacular pillar of sandstone which towers 50 metres above the surrounding plain.
-He named it after his South Australian sponsor and friend James Chambers.
+He named it after his South Australian sponsor and friend, James Chambers.
 This is our last night camping out together in the desert.